VincentPaulV/RT-Labs-Open-Source/README.md

 2. Copy-paste the code from any of the existing folders  (for example let us copy from the *"expt-9"* folder)

-    > For more detailed explanation of the code go [here](https://github.com/VincentPaulV/RT-Labs-Open-Source?tab=readme-ov-file#publicexpsexpt-1-10indexhtml).
+    > For a more detailed explanation of the code go [here](https://github.com/VincentPaulV/RT-Labs-Open-Source?tab=readme-ov-file#publicexpsexpt-1-10indexhtml).

 3. You'll have 3 folders & 1 HTML file to deal with:
    ```python